 The Role of an Attorney in a Montgomery County Collaborative Divorce

-A member of our steadfast family law legal team could help you understand the relevant laws as they apply to your case, calculate child support payments, and discuss how alimony would be awarded, to name just a few issues you may need address.
-A skilled and well-versed legal representative could make a substantial difference in the parties coming to an agreement that will be upheld in court.
+A member of our steadfast family law legal team can help you navigate to a successful resolution through the collaborative law process and understand the relevant laws as they apply to your case, calculate child support payments, and discuss how alimony would be awarded, to name just a few issues you may need address.
+A skilled and well-versed legal representative could make a substantial difference in coming to an enduring agreement that addresses your goals and interests.

-In the end, the court will have to approve the agreement, especially if there are children involved because it must act in accordance with their best interests.
+In the end, the agreement will be submitted to the court to be incorporated and not merged into a judgment of absolute divorce.
 One of the main roles of the attorney in a Montgomery County collaborative divorce is to draft and/or review agreements reached between the parties, provide information on the current laws, and to draw up the appropriate papers so they can get divorced.
-The role of a Montgomery County collaborative divorce lawyer is also to work toward an amicable, fair, and collaborative result to the end of the parties’ marriage and to help the family move forward in their new lives.
+The role of a Montgomery County collaborative divorce lawyer is also to work toward an amicable, fair, and collaborative result to a successful resolution of the parties’ marriage and to help the family move forward in their new lives.
+Call today to schedule a consultation with a professional.